Born at Mount Street, Wrexham, Denbighshire, on the 12th of December 1830.

 In one of these letters he says that his horse was shot under him and that "Although I took part in the charge [I] never actually reached the Russian lines, although I got a great deal nearer than many."

 Edwin Hughes's name has been invoked a number of times in recent years.
-In this case, with reference to a chest believed to have been owned by him:
+In this case, with reference to a "brass-bound rosewood army chest" believed to have been owned by him:

 "'What's it Worth...'
 Relic of the Light Brigade